SixArmDonkey/magicgraph/README.md

 at design time or run time.
 Magic Graph makes it easy to design and use rich hierarchical domain models, which can incorporate various independently designed and tested behavioral strategies.

-Magic Graph is a convention based library, coded in pure PHP, with zero outside configuration.
+Magic Graph is a convention based library, coded in pure PHP - with zero outside configuration.
 XML, YAML or JSON will not be found anywhere near Magic Graph.

 **Why was this written?**

 Magento.
-After using that monstrosity, I decided to write a better eCommerce engine (almost finished).
+After using that monstrosity, I decided to write a better eCommerce engine.
 That meant I needed an ORM library that allowed me to create an EAV-ish style system, but without the insanity of EAV.
 I realized that the persistence layer isn't really all that important at all, and should have zero impact on how an application is designed.
 Instead of storing information about the data in the database, everything is done by convention,